markdoc/docs/pages/docs/syntax.md

 ### Full example

-Here is an example of what a Markdoc config might look like:
+Here is an example of what a Markdoc config will look like:

 ```js
 const config = {